-TYPES OF CHILD ABUSE AND NEGLECT
+TYPES OF CHILD ABUSE, NEGLECT AND EXPLOTATION

-- 115. All School staff should be aware that abuse, neglect and safeguarding issues are rarely standalone events that can be covered by one definition or label.
-In most cases multiple issues will overlap with one another. - 116.
-Abuse: a form of maltreatment of a child.
-Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
+115. All School staff should be aware that abuse, neglect, exploitation and safeguarding issues are rarely standalone events that can be covered by one definition or label.
+In most cases multiple issues will overlap with one another.

+116. Abuse: a form of maltreatment of a child.
+Somebody may abuse, neglect or exploit a child by inflicting harm or by failing to act to prevent harm.
 Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others (e.g. via the internet).
 They may be abused by an adult or adults or another child or children.
-Abuse can take place wholly online or technically may be used to facilitate offline abuse. - 117.
-Abuse does not necessarily mean physical harm and it can include children witnessing ill treatment of others.
+Abuse can take place wholly online or technically may be used to facilitate offline abuse.